 The latest Investment Strategy, implemented from March 2023, resulted in a recommended strategy with a more significant tilt of the alternative portfolio in a climate positive direction.
 New benchmark allocations to 'Climate Opportunities' and 'Renewable Energy' were added, each targeting an allocation of 5.0% of total assets.
-In addition, the target allocation to 'Natural Capital' was also increased from 2.0% to 3.5%, with investments in suitable Timberland managers being evaluated.
-These increased allocations will be balanced through the reduction of equity assets and the Multi Asset Credit (MAC) Fund.
+In addition, the target allocation to 'Natural Capital' was also increased from 2.0% to 3.5%.
+During 2024, two investments were made to Forestry managers, accounting for 1.8% of the total fund assets.
+These allocations were funded through the reduction of equity assets and the Multi Asset Credit (MAC) Fund.
 The reweighting of allocation to climate positive investments and away from the MAC fund has additional benefit as the MAC fund is a relatively high emitting asset class with challenges around reporting and transparency of underlying investments.

-It is anticipated that investments in timberland assets will form a significant weighting of the overall 3.5% allocation to Natural Capital.
-Timberland has the benefit of capturing and storing carbon and in 2016 the Paris Accord recognised that healthy forests play a critical role in absorbing and storing global CO2 emissions.
+It is anticipated that investments in forestry assets will form a significant weighting of the overall 3.5% allocation to Natural Capital.
+Forestry has the benefit of capturing and storing carbon and in 2016 the Paris Accord recognised that healthy forests play a critical role in absorbing and storing global CO2 emissions.
 Qualifying timberland is able to generate a nature-based removal Verifiable Carbon Asset (VCA).
-A VCA represents one tonne of CO2 equivalent removed and/or reduced that has been verified to meet the criteria of a carbon project.
+A VCA represents one tonne of CO_2 equivalent removed and/or reduced that has been verified to meet the criteria of a carbon project.
 The carbon sequestered in forests can be quantified and reported in a net carbon footprint.
 In addition, carbon offsets generated by a forest carbon sequestration project can be registered and retired or monetized to supplement existing income returns.
 We will look to register VCAs and retire or offset them against carbon arising from investments in other asset classes.